Join The Team

 Other Requirements

-• Dedicated Buddhist practice; strong connection to the lineages at Tara Mandala preferred
+• Dedicated Buddhist practice; strong resonance with Tara Mandala’s lineages preferred.

-• Upholds Tara Mandala Leadership Values and Code of Conduct, and acts as a role model
+• Upholds Tara Mandala Leadership Values and Code of Conduct, serving as a role model.

 Compensation